Why won’t my digital TV tune to the service correctly.

 - Have you had new windows or fascia boards fitted, if so, has the cable been damaged during their installation ?

-- If your pictures are breaking up on RTE, TV3 or TG4, confirm that you haven’t accidentally tuned your TV to UHF off-air reception.
+- If your pictures are breaking up on RTE, TV3 or TG4, confirm that you haven’t accidentally tuned your TV to off-air reception.
 Please use the tuning details above.

 Cable Television Troubleshooting